Websoft9Archive/ansible-ghost/docs/else-faq.md

 #### What is the difference between Instance, Cloud Server, Virtual Machine, ECS, EC2, CVM, and VM?

 No difference.
 All refer to cloud servers.
-They are the different terminology used by different manufacturers.
+They are the different terminology used by manufacturers.